 WHEN A PERMIT IS REQUIRED

 Our packages do not include permit fees which are $25 for up to 20 total attendees and $35 for more than 20 attendees with a maximum of 30 total.
 The majority of our weddings will only require the minimum space of 200 square feet.
 ONCE THE PERMIT IS OBTAINED, THE DATE, TIME, SITE & NUMBER OF GUESTS CANNOT BE CHANGED.
 If a change is required, a new permit reflecting the changes will be needed.
 There is NO REFUND once the permit application is made.
 A new permit fee would apply.

 Also, City & County Parks are now enforcing their requirement for getting a permit for park use.
 If you are in doubt (as you probably are), we will indicate when it is required and add it to your order.
 Thanks for your understanding.

 THE BOTTOM LINE

 Our couples who choose to have their marriage or renewal ceremony on a sandy “beach”, in the tidal zone described above as “shoreline”, will need a permit.
-If we are on the sand outside of that defined area, a City & County permit may be needed, as we understand the law.
+If we are on the sand outside of that defined area, a City & County permit may be needed.
 DLNR does not allow the use of chairs (except for disabled persons), tables, arches and other assorted decorative elements in the shoreline.
 Such items may be permitted in public parks.
 Whatever the case, the site must be returned to its prior condition.

 - If a permit is required (see the notes on individual sites), we will advise you in your confirmation notice